Overview

 AI-powered platforms process the full content of each interaction, extract every topic discussed, and link them to outcome data like NPS scores or churn events.
 This is what makes it possible to say with precision: "38% of customers who gave a Detractor NPS score mentioned billing wait times in their contact center interaction within the previous 14 days."

-How contact center analytics connects to broader CX programs
+How does contact center analytics connect to broader CX programs?

 Contact center data is most powerful when it is not siloed.
 When connected to review data, social media feedback, and survey responses in a single platform, it allows CX teams to see the same issue appearing across multiple channels simultaneously, which dramatically strengthens root cause confidence and prioritization.